-Overall opinion

-We issued an unqualified opinion on the Authority's 2018/19 accounts on 30 July 2019, in accordance with the deadline set for local government bodies.
-Our opinion confirms that the accounts present a true and fair view of the financial position of the Authority as at 31 March 2019 and its income and expenditure for the year then ended.

-Annual Governance Statement and Other Information

-No issues were identified in relation to this work

-As appointed auditors, we review the Annual Governance Statement ("AGS") and other information presented with the financial statements to check that information is consistent with the financial statements.
+Annual Governand ce Statement and Other Information No issues were identified in relation to this work As appointed auditors, we review the Annual Governance Statement ("AGS") and other information presented with the financial statements to check that information is consistent with the financial statements.
 We do not have any findings to report in relation to this.

-Powers and Duties

-We did not receive any questions about the accounts or make any public interest reports

-Under the Local Audit and Accountability Act 2014, auditors have specific powers and duties, including to give electors the opportunity to raise questions about the accounts and to consider and decide upon objections received in relation to the accounts.
+Powers and Dutie S We did not receive any questions about the accounts or make any public interest reports Under the Local Audit and Accountability Act 2014, auditors have specific powers and duties, including to give electors the opportunity to raise questions about the accounts and to consider and decide upon objections received in relation to the accounts.
 We did not receive any such questions or objections.
 We have a duty to consider whether to issue a report in the public interest about something we believe the Authority should consider, or if the public should know about.
 We have not identified any matters that would require us to issue a public interest report.

-Whole of Government ("WGA") accounts return

-The Authority is below the audit threshold

-The Authority prepares a consolidation pack to support the production of Whole of Government Accounts by HM Treasury.
-Under WGA requirements, we are required to submit a return outlining any issues arising from the audit and, as applicable here, confirming that the authority's closing balances fall below the threshold above which further audit procedures on the WGA consolidation pack are required.
-As required by the guidance, we submitted the return confirming these matters to the National Audit Office by the national deadline of 13 September 2019.
-This return reported no issues.
+Whole of Governn nent ("WGA") accounts return The Authority is below the audit threshold The Authority prepares a consolidation pack to support the production of Whole of Government Accounts by HM Treasury.
+We are not required to review this pack as the Authority falls below the threshold where an audit is required.
+As required by the guidance, we confirmed this with the National Audit Office on 18 November 2020 within the national deadline of 4 December 2020.
+Audit Certificate We have issued our certificate Our audit opinion on the Statement of Accounts issue as at 20 October 2020 notes a delay in the issue of the audit certificate as we had not completed the WGA accounts return at that stage.
+We issued our certificate on 18 November 2020 shortly after submitting the WGA accounts return.
+The certificate confirms that we have concluded the audit for 2019/20 in accordance with the requirements of the Local Audit & Accountability Act 2014 and the Code of Audit Practice.

-Audit Certificate

-We have issued our certificate

-We issued our certificate on 30 July 2019.
-The certificate confirms that we have concluded the audit for 2018/19 in accordance with the requirements of the Local Audit & Accountability Act 2014 and the Code of Audit Practice.